KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 # Data Collection and Privacy Notice

+Update note for readers: parts of this notice originated around version `1.0.65`.
+The current notice now reflects version `1.1.5`, and the later sections extend the earlier baseline with the newer local AI and privacy-safe diagnostics behavior.

-This notice reflects the current privacy posture of BubblesTheDev Web Browser version `1.0.65`.
+This notice reflects the current privacy posture of BubblesTheDev Web Browser version `1.1.5`.

-BubblesTheDev Web Browser is designed to keep browser data local to the user's device unless the user chooses to browse external websites, use external search providers, download files, export diagnostics manually, or use the managed update flow when the build is configured with an update server.
+BubblesTheDev Web Browser is designed to keep browser data local to the user's device unless the user chooses to browse external websites, use external search providers, download files, export diagnostics manually, enable privacy-safe diagnostics, or use browser update features.

 The application does not include built-in telemetry, analytics SDKs, automatic crash upload services, cloud synchronization, a built-in silent auto-updater client, or AI monitoring systems.